 Many weapons use terminology that is not specifically correct.
 For example, lightsabers aren't shaped like sabers.
 There are also blaster rifles, which don't have any rifling.
 Turbolasers do not fire true lasers.
 Ignoring the inherent pseudoscience of the futuristic weaponry, new weapons often sport names that are based on older technology, such as "howitzer" being based after the Czech word for sling.

 Star Destroyers can neither destroy stars nor qualify as equivalents of naval destroyers, given their sheer size and firepower compared to Rebel ships.
 They're more akin to battleships or aircraft carriers.
 Super Star Destroyers are much larger, but still can't destroy stars.
-Then again, in modern times, Destroyers are typically the most powerful surface combat ships in any navy.
+Then again, in modern times, Destroyers are typically the most powerful surface combat ships in any navy - meaning they use "Star" in the same meaning as "Space".

 In the movie Revolver, none of the guns are revolvers, and nothing rotates.
 It's, like, a deep metaphor, ya know?

 Zombi 2 (known in America as Zombie, known in some other places as Zombie Flesh Eaters) is not the second "Zombi" film, it's the first in its series.
-Romero's Dawn of the Dead was released in Europe under the title Zombi, and Italian director Lucio Fulci decided to capitalize on its success by claiming that his film was actually a sequel or prequel.
+Romero's Dawn of the Dead (1978) was released in Europe under the title Zombi, and the Italian producers decided to capitalize on its success by claiming that their film was actually a sequel or prequel much to the director's Lucio Fulci chagrin.
 Which it wasn't.

 Werewolf in a Girls' Dormitory.
 The werewolf never actually gets into the dormitory.
 He mostly just wanders around the grounds.